payherepayments/developers/docs/intro.md

 ## API

-Currently in public beta, use our API to build advanced integrations.
+Use our API to build advanced integrations.

 [Read more](api-auth.md)